The Proofhouse Platform

 Preserve decisions, incidents, and evidence packets so teams can improve the workflow without turning production work into uncontrolled training data.

-Research is where we go deeper on the operating thesis behind Proofhouse: readiness, governance, failure analysis, and the workflow conditions that make AI-assisted operations reviewable.
+Research is where we go deeper on the operating thesis behind Proofhouse: readiness, governance, failure analysis, and a durable proof layer underneath the application surface.

 Proofhouse does not treat workflow context, readiness, failure learning, and governance as one monolithic capability.
 They are distinct jobs — tightly integrated through shared workflow context, but with clear boundaries.